vinaymet/EC463_TwitterRestAPI/README.md

-This is a Twitter Rest API Project for BU EC463 - Senior Design
+This is a Twitter Rest API Project for BU EC463 - Senior Design Fall 2022

+Created by: Vinay Metlapalli, Beatriz Sicilia, and Alex Zhou

 In this mini software project, we have developed a web app where the users enters a twitter user who he wants to track and then, is able to analyze different aspects retrieved from the twits of the selected user such as the sentiment, main content or how likely they are to be bots.